aliciacordova/Project_Group/README.md

 Our presentation can be found here Google Slide Presentation https://docs.google.com/presentation/d/17QrwkucoQluYAyOd0sKMI5KkpIkx8blE9acwNgYu1Bc/edit#slide=id.p

+### ✓ Requirements

+A list of the coding packages use for our project is included in the repository under *requirements.txt* file.

 ### ✓ Dashboard

 Our dashboard consists of an *html* webpage connected to a *Python* application, *app.py*.
 The dashboard provides the viewer the option to generate a random Crypo Punk id through the use of an interactive button.
 Once generated, the image of the Crypto Punk is updated, a table of facts is provided on the Crypo Punk including how many other Crypto Punks share the same attributes and the rarity score of these attributes.
 The dashboard also makes a prediction on the *type* and if the accessories include glasses.
 Finally, the dashboard presents a price history chart for the Crypto Punk, as well as a network graph that illustrates it's trading history.
 The data displayed on the dashboard is processed from reading the *MongoDB* data available in the *Atlas* cluster, while the images are processed, exported to the cloud using *Amazon Web Services* *S3* bucket, and fed to the dashboard via *url* links.